About Experience Projects Education Interests Contact

 Politecnico di Milano · Project ACCEPT (Adaptive Climbing for Cerebral Palsy)

-Built a marker-less, out-of-lab method to track a climber's 3D Center of Mass during real climbs — replacing expensive, intrusive Vicon-style motion-capture rigs with a single camera + a sensorized climbing wall.
+Built a marker-less, out-of-lab method to track a climber's 3D Center of Mass during real climbs — replacing expensive Vicon-style motion-capture rigs with a single camera and a sensorized climbing wall.

-The system fuses two data streams: a neural network (Mediapipe) extracts the climber's 2D pose from monocular video, while tri-axial load cells embedded in the holds capture the 3D force vector at each grip.
-A weighted geometric model (Zatsiorsky anthropometric tables) reconstructs the body Center of Mass; force data fills in the depth coordinate the camera can't see.
+The system fuses two data streams: a neural network (MediaPipe) extracts 2D pose from monocular video, while tri-axial load cells capture the 3D force vector at each grip.
+A geometric model reconstructs the Center of Mass; force data fills the depth coordinate the camera cannot see.

-Validated against a Vicon optoelectronic system (gold standard) across standing, overhead-squat and lateral-squat tasks.
-Final accuracy: ~1.5 cm on x/y, ~5 cm on z — competitive with lab-grade systems, but usable in real gyms with kids in rehabilitation.
+Validated against a Vicon optoelectronic system.
+Final accuracy: ~1.5 cm on x/y, ~5 cm on z — competitive with lab-grade systems, usable in real gyms with children in rehabilitation.

 Biomechanics Computer Vision Sensor Fusion Kalman Filter MediaPipe MATLAB Rehabilitation